 Zinc is also one of the most critical minerals for immunity that many people appear to be deficient.
 Zinc lozenges can be great, particularly to stop the throat worsening and to soothe the mucous membranes.

 Garlic is not just for warding off vampires, it is also very important in helping to reduce and prevent symptoms of cold and flu.
 Adding garlic to your diet is an easy and natural way to take action against those persistent seasonal sniffles.

 Have you tried roasted garlic soup?
 A healing and delicious dish during winter!

 5) Ginger & Honey

-It’s always good to have some ginger and raw honey stocked up in your pantry - as they are common, all natural remedies that are not only great for relieving sore throats during winter, but they are also two ingredients that should be core to all healthy diets.
+It’s always good to have some ginger and raw honey, such as Kunzea Honey, stocked up in your pantry - as they are common, all-natural remedies that are not only great for relieving sore throats during winter, but they are also two ingredients that should be core to all healthy diets.

 Slicing some ginger root into boiled water and drinking as a cup of tea can soothe irritated throats.
 Honey can be put with anything from tea to a piece of toast to a simple teaspoon full.

 Eating local raw honey during spring can also help to decrease allergy symptoms.

 Watch our conversation with industry expert, Mark Webb, on "How to safely blend 100% pure essential oils with raw native honey": https://www.youtube.com/watch?v=Vg7F3ccazns&t=5s

 Probiotics are live microorganisms that are often referred to as "healthy bacteria", as they can assist in rebalancing the bacteria in our body.
 Probiotics modulate the intestinal microbial flora and help boost immunity.
 This function has led to probiotics being linked to a wide range of health benefits, particularly in aiding digestion and the gut, and enhancing the immune system to help combat illness.